 Why This Matters

-- Identify key communities: Find the subreddits and channels that matter most for your industry.
+- Find the subreddits and channels that matter most for your industry.

-- Spot opportunities: See where competitors are being cited but you are not.
+- See where competitors are being cited but you are not.

-- Measure reach: Understand the audience size behind each citation through subscriber and member counts.
+- Understand the audience size behind each citation through subscriber and member counts.

-- Track specific content: Know exactly which threads and videos are driving your AI search visibility.
+- Know exactly which threads and videos are driving your AI search visibility.

 Check your Citation Reports and click into any Reddit or YouTube domain to see the new detailed views.